JulienRichoz/PokemonReverseUniverse/README.md

 # PokemonReverseUniverse
 Game developped in C with SDL Lib.
 Goal is to catch all pokeball wit Pikachu to save the Pokemon from humans :)
+Catch all the pokeball to open door and access next level

 PS: In the menu, you can only select with  numpad